 2016 Events & Activities

-Rice's celebration will feature several events throughout the year and will culminate with a gala in fall 2016.
-Be sure to check back as new details are added, and visit our Year in Review page for a chronicle of events to date.
+Rice's celebration featured several events throughout the year and culminated with a gala in fall 2016.
+Visit our Year in Review page for a chronicle of events.

 Black History at Rice